 Business AI Training Strategist Pathway 4 Weeks (Online, approx. 3-4 hours/week) or 1 Day Intensive (In-Person, London)

-Master the fundamentals of AI, understand its real-world impact, and learn to leverage tools like ChatGPT to boost your productivity and decision-making
+Grasp the basics of AI, see its real-world impact, and learn to use tools like ChatGPT to make you more productive and a better decision-maker.

 Target Audience